sinugarc/TFM/papers/Fortunatoetal2022.md

 ### Outcome:
 * Novel set of mutation operators for quantum programs
 * Gate equivalence depending on number and type or arguments [Figure 1]
-* Empericial evaluation of QMutPy effectiveness and efficiency
+* Empiricial evaluation of QMutPy effectiveness and efficiency

-### Future work / Aplications / Lacks:
+### Future work / Applications / Lacks:
 * Extend to different platforms
 * Too many requirements for the experiment?
 * Adapt/Create a new operation in Python AST for quantum gates (The idea is to reduce mutant creating runtime)